LePopal/Popup/README.md

 ## License

-MIT License - see LICENSE file for details
+GPL-3.0 license - see LICENSE file for details

 ## Roadmap